Six Guidelines for Achieving Operational Excellence in Difficult Times

 - Defining and aligning all revenue cycle goals to improve collections, reduce aged A/R, increase coding quality, and shorten turnaround times

-With Conifer, Jackson Health was able to achieve significant results in a short period of time.
-Christopher Wing, CFO and COO of Jackson Behavioral Health Hospital, was impressed with Conifer’s well-developed network of subject matter experts, many of whom were on site, as well as their level of insight into best practices.
-Wing explains, “When you talk to their IT, billing or coding experts, you realize they are deeply experienced in every area.”
+With Conifer, the client was able to achieve significant results in a short period of time.
+The client’s CFO and COO was impressed with Conifer’s well-developed network of subject matter experts, many of whom were on-site, as well as their level of insight into best practices.
+The CFO explains, “When you talk to their IT, billing, or coding experts, you realize they are deeply experienced in every area.”

 The Journey Forward